islamshaabaan/LogIn-System/README.md

     Architecture Layer Applied:
 # APP Folder has the Main Application --> main.c

-HAL Folder has :
+# HAL Folder has :

-LED Display Driver
+  LED Display Driver.
-Keypad Driver
+  Keypad Driver.
-LED Display Driver
+  LED Display Driver.
-LCD Display Driver
+  LCD Display Driver.
-DC Motor
+  DC Motor.
   MCAL Folder has DIO Driver (which is needed because HAL Layer Connecting to MCAL Layer).
-LIB Folder has .h Files has useful Macros to make the code easier and more readable.
+# LIB Folder has .h Files has useful Macros to make the code easier and more readable.